cesaringa/MasterThesis_DigitRecognition_Processing-Java/README.md

 # MasterThesis_DigitRecognition_Processing-Java
-Digit Recognition based on Histogram of Oriented Gradients developed in Processing platform and coded with Java
+This master thesis introduces an approach to digit recognition based on the Histogram of Oriented Gradients method and cosine similarity.
+The work describes a prototype system that implements the introduced approach and illustrates it for the case of car license plate digit recognition.
+The recognition accuracy is 93%.